docpad/docpad-plugin-cleancss/README.md

 ---

 /**
- * The style.css file will be imported directly into this document.
+ * The import.css file will be imported directly into this document.
  */
-@import 'style.css';
+@import 'import.css';
 ```